-This locomotive was built as a X2 class locomotive by Peckett & Sons.
+This locomotive was built as a X2 class locomotive by Peckett & Sons in 1920.
 It is one of 52 of this type built between 1906 and 1940.
 It is the only surviving Peckett that was built with inside cylinders.

 It was delivered new delivered new to Featherstone & Hemsworth Collieries in West Yorkshire.
 The locomotive spent its entire working life at Featherston where it became Ackton Hall No 3 after it was rebuilt and moved there in 1941.
 The name is taken from the name of the home of the Featherstone family and the colliery of that name that was opened in 1873.
 The Featherston Main Colliery which had opened in 1866 was nearby.

 Ackton Hall Colliery was opened in 1873 close to the Featherstone Main Colliery which had opened in 1866.